jonboh/shai/README.md

 # if you have it on a text file
 export OPENAI_API_KEY=$(cat ~/.secrets/chatgpt.key)
 ```
+See [here](https://help.openai.com/en/articles/4936850-where-do-i-find-my-secret-api-key) how to get your OpenAI API key.

 ### Shell Shortcuts
 If you don't modify the shell integration script the shortcuts will be the following:
 - `Alt+s` : Command Generation
 - `Alt+e` : Command Explanation

 You can change these shortcuts on the shell integration files.
+They have been chosen to avoid collision with already existing
+shortcuts in *readline*.

 ### Shai Controls
 - `Enter` : Send Prompt